Skip to content

 mod:AddCallback(ModCallbacks.MC_POST_PEFFECT_UPDATE, mod.OnPeffectUpdate)

-Now we'll use QueuedItem to read what item the player is holding above their head, and if they're holding any item at all.
+Now use QueuedItem to read what item the player is holding above their head, and if they're holding any item at all.
 QueuedItem has three variables: Charge, Item, and Touched.

 • Charge is only relevant to active items.
 It gives you the current charge of the active item.